mtsar/mtsar-website/index.md

 <div class="pure-g">
 <div class="pure-u-1 pure-u-md-2-3">
-  <p>Crowdsourcing is an established approach for producing and analyzing data that can be represented as a human-assisted computation system.</p>

   <p><strong>Mechanical Tsar</strong> is an engine for running a highly customizable hosted crowdsourcing platform controlling the entire annotation process including such elements as task allocation, worker ranking and result aggregation.
 Read the <a href="/about">About</a> page for details and the <a href="/todo/">TODO</a> page for research ideas.</p>
 </div>
 <div class="pure-u-1 pure-u-md-1-3 align-center">